aws-samples/amazon-sagemaker-keras-text-classification/README.md

 vim ./sagemaker_keras_text_classification/train
 ```

-If the network architecture is too "small", then it may be incapable of "learn" from the traning data and accourancy cannot increase beyond a certain point.
+If the network architecture is too "small", then it may be incapable of "learn" from the traning data and accuracy cannot increase beyond a certain point.
 That is a case of underfitting.
-If the network architecture is too "complex", it can learn to fit to the training data so very well, but then the model is not capable of working on new data points, so the validation accourancy is much lower than the training accourancy.
+If the network architecture is too "complex", it can learn to fit to the training data so very well, but then the model is not capable of working on new data points, so the validation accuracy is much lower than the training accuracy.

 Here's the part of the `train` file where you can change the network architecture to have more units or add new layers: